Posted on May 31, 2013

 2. State that Bans Large Capacity Magazines for Use with Handguns Only: Hawaii prohibits the manufacture, transfer and possession of large capacity magazines designed for or capable of use with a handgun.

 3. Definition of Large Capacity Magazine: State laws vary as to how the term “large capacity magazine” is defined.
-California, Connecticut, Hawaii, Maryland, Massachusetts, New York, and the District of Columbia define a large capacity magazine as a magazine that is capable of firing more than 10 rounds.30 Colorado and New Jersey define a large capacity magazine as a magazine capable of firing more than 15 rounds.
+California, Connecticut, Hawaii, Maryland, Massachusetts, New York, and the District of Columbia define a large capacity magazine as a magazine that is capable of holding more than 10 rounds.29 Colorado and New Jersey define a large capacity magazine as a magazine capable of holding more than 15 rounds.

 Other states ban various combinations of activities related to large capacity magazines.
 Colorado, Massachusetts and the District of Columbia ban possession and transfer; California bans manufacture, transfer and importation; and Maryland bans manufacture and transfer.
 Connecticut bans distribution, importation, purchase, transfer and possession.

-5. Magazines Owned at the Time of the Ban: State laws vary in their approach to large capacity magazines already in the possession of private individuals at the time a ban was adopted.
+5. Magazines Owned at the Time of the Ban: State laws that ban the possession of large capacity ammunition magazines vary in their approach to large capacity magazines already in the possession of private individuals at the time a ban was adopted.

 b.
 States that Grandfather Pre-Ban Magazines: The Connecticut ban does not apply to large capacity magazines that were lawfully possessed before January1, 2014, but lawful owners of such magazines must register them with the State Department of Emergency Services and Public Protection within a specified period.
 The Colorado ban does not apply to magazines that were lawfully possessed before July 1, 2014, and the Massachusetts ban exempts magazines that were lawfully possessed on September 13, 1994 (the date the federal ban took effect), but neither Colorado nor Massachusetts required the registration of pre-ban magazines.
 California and Maryland do not prohibit possession of large capacity magazines, although manufacture and transfer are banned.
 As a result, individuals who possessed such magazines before these states’ bans may continue to possess them.